neooffice/NeoOffice/README.txt

    make build.staple_all_patches

+   Important: if the installer build fails with a "notarytool store-credentials" error, you will need to execute the following command once in a Terminal to cache your Apple developer ID's password in the macOS Keychain Access application so that Xcode's notarytool can fetch it and use it to upload the installer to Apple's notarization servers:

+   make build.store_notarytool_credentials

-14. There are several make rules to clean build files.
+13. There are several make rules to clean build files.
 To clean only the NeoOffice installers and patch installers execute the following commmand:

     make build.clean_neo_installers